-St. Patrick’s Day - a world wide celebration of all things Irish.
-People from Dublin, to New York, Sydney to Beijing take the day off work (in Ireland it’s a complete holiday) and celebrate all the great thing about being Irish.
+St. Patrick’s Day – a worldwide celebration of all things Irish.
+People from Dublin, to New York, Sydney to Beijing take the day off work (in Ireland it’s a complete holiday) and celebrate all the great things about being Irish.

-Everyone dons green and gold and wears a shamrock on some part of their body symbolizing their Irishness.
+Everyone dons green and gold and wears a shamrock on some part of their body to symbolize their Irishness.

 Religious people go to mass on St. Patrick’s Day to pray to God and thank him for their patron saint.
 It is a traditional day for spiritual renewal and offering prayers for missionaries worldwide.